AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

-   Make one Github organization for your group, and one internal Gitlab organization hosted at your university.
-Encourage this, not personal repositories.
+   * Make one public Github/Gitlab organization for your group
+   * Make one internal Gitlab organization hosted at your university.
+   * Strongly discourage personal repositories for common code.

 Issue tracking
 ~~~~~~~~~~~~~~